 All consignments of organic origin must be pre-notified to Southampton Port Health Authority 24 hours prior to the arrival of the vessel.

 A certificate of inspection must accompany each consignment.
-Original Certificates relating to the consignment must be presented to this office for endorsement and accompanied with a payment of £45.
-If it is by cheque, it must be payable to Southampton City Council.
+Original Certificates relating to the consignment must be presented to this office for endorsement.
+There is a £45 charge that must be paid through the PHILIS payment system before the consignment can be released.

 Previously organic products from most countries outside the EU required a Defra organic import authorisation.
 However as of 1 July 2012 this may not be necessary, as long as one of the following two points apply: